Integrations

 - Open your project in the dashboard

-- Click Sync to pull the latest changes from GitHub
+- Click Sync to pull the latest changes

 - Run Babelize again to translate new or modified strings

-- Behind — your repository has new commits
+- Behind — new commits available

-- Reconnect — GitHub access needs to be re-authorized
+- Reconnect — GitHub access needs re-authorization

 Troubleshooting